presslabs/particles/README.md

 # Particles

-A collection of fully editable line icons using [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) and [FontForge Scripting](https://fontforge.github.io/scripting.html).
+Particles is a collection of fully editable line icons — using [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) and [FontForge Scripting](https://fontforge.github.io/scripting.html).

+Particles was developed by the awesome engineering team at [Presslabs](https://www.presslabs.com/), a Managed WordPress Hosting provider.

+For more open-source projects, check [Presslabs Code](https://www.presslabs.org/).

 ## Usage
-There are two ways of using the particles.
-With [Webpack](https://webpack.js.org/) or other bundle system or goold old CSS way.
+There are two ways of using Particles — with [Webpack](https://webpack.js.org/) or other bundle system, or with the good old CSS.

+For a full list of particles and usage, see [project demo](https://www.presslabs.org/particles/)

-### Usage with Webpack
+### Webpack
-First install using your package manager.
+First, you have to install Particles with your package manager — using one of the commands below.
 Webpack will automatically copy the fonts to your output folder.

 ```
 yarn install presslabs-particles-icons